Wallace Thurman

 Wallace Henry Thurman (August 16, 1902 – December 22, 1934) was an American novelist and screenwriter active during the Harlem Renaissance.
 He also wrote essays, worked as an editor, and was a publisher of short-lived newspapers and literary journals.
-He is best known for his novel The Blacker the Berry: A Novel of Negro Life (1929), which explores discrimination within the black community based on skin color, with lighter skin being more highly valued.
+He is best known for his first novel The Blacker the Berry: A Novel of Negro Life (1929), which explores discrimination based on skin tone within the black community, with lighter skin being more highly valued.

 Early life

 Thurman was born in Salt Lake City to Beulah and Oscar Thurman.
 When Thurman was less than a month old, his father abandoned his wife and son.
 It was not until Wallace was 30 years old that he met his father.
-Between his mother's many marriages, Wallace and his mother lived in Salt Lake City with Emma Jackson, his maternal grandmother.
+Between his mother's many marriages, Wallace and his mother lived in Salt Lake City with Emma Jackson, also known as Ma Jack, his maternal grandmother.
 Jackson ran a saloon from her home, selling alcohol without a license.

-Thurman's early life was marked by loneliness, family instability and illness.
-He began grade school at age six in Boise, Idaho, but his poor health eventually led to a two-year absence from school, during which he returned to his grandmother Emma in Salt Lake City.
+Thurman's early life was marked by loneliness, family instability, and illness.
+He began grade school at age six in Boise, Idaho, but his poor health eventually led to a two-year absence from school.
+During this time, he returned to live with his grandmother Emma in Salt Lake City.
 From 1910 to 1914, Thurman lived in Chicago.
-Moving with his mother, he finished grammar school in Omaha, Nebraska.
-During this time, he suffered from persistent heart attacks.
+Continuing to move with his mother, he finished grammar school in Omaha, Nebraska.
+During this time, he suffered from repeated heart attacks.
 While living in Pasadena, California in the winter of 1918, Thurman caught influenza during the worldwide Influenza Pandemic.
 He recovered and returned to Salt Lake City, where he finished high school.

 Thurman was a voracious reader.
 He enjoyed the works of Plato, Aristotle, Shakespeare, Havelock Ellis, Flaubert, Charles Baudelaire and many others.
 He wrote his first novel at the age of 10.
 He attended the University of Utah from 1919 to 1920 as a pre-medical student.
-In 1922 he transferred to the University of Southern California in Los Angeles, but left without earning a degree.
+In 1922 he transferred to the University of Southern California in Los Angeles and took a few journalism courses, but left without earning a degree.
+He was also a postal clerk for three years.

-While in Los Angeles, he met and befriended the writer Arna Bontemps, and became a reporter and columnist for a black-owned newspaper.
+While in Los Angeles, he met and befriended writer Arna Bontemps, and became a reporter and wrote a column, "Inklings,” for a short-lived black-owned newspaper, The Pacific Defender.
 He started a magazine, Outlet, intended to be a West Coast equivalent to The Crisis, operated by the NAACP.